arctarus44/canopsis/sources/python/schema/doc/tr__schema.rst

 .. _TR__Schema_transformation:

-Describes transformations to apply on data spécified in input schema.
-Transformation is write in specifique language, it refer to lang file.
+Describes transformations to apply on data.